 juggernauts resting on top of it.
 These "hidden" titles were at the wrong place at the wrong time.
 Like in the case of 2015's superhero show Concrete Revolutio, which unfortunately had to compete for views in the same season that aired the much more popular One Punch Man.
 Or even self-indulgent titles like Sword Art Online, which ultimately received a far bigger viewer base than 2012's Accel World, an anime made by the same author, Reki Kawahara.
 Had these shows aired at a different time, the chances of it receiving better coverage could have been amplified, for better or for worse.

 And when it came to being at the wrong place at the wrong time, Argento Soma could not have picked a more unfortunate release date; being produced during a period where any title with the slightest use of biomechanics and distressed young pilots were quickly dismissed as "Evangelion clones."
 This decade-long dark period also saw with it the likes of RahXephon, Brain Powerd, Fafner of the Blue Sky, Gasaraki, Brigadoon, Betterman and much more receiving that label for either legitimate reasons, or simply for the sake of grouping anything remotely similar under the same umbrella.
 Argento Soma was no different, becoming another statistic forced to carry the burden of that appointed buzzphrase.
-The reason for the label was pretty self-evident, given the ominous aura that was omnipresent throughout the production.
-The pervasive nature of the major 90s to early 2000s aesthetic at the time, where anime entries were drenched in a pensive temperament, often dissecting itself and the broader storytelling landscape as a whole.
+The reason for the label was pretty self-evident too, given the ominous aura that was ever-present throughout the mecha show's production.
+The pervasive nature of that 90s to early 2000s aesthetic that dominated all genres at the time, where anime entries were drenched in a pensive temperament, often dissecting itself and the broader storytelling landscape as a whole.
 This all served towards Argento's quick dismissal, almost being instantly forgotten upon arrival.
 But that's where the thin line of surface-level evaluations ended, as the show never stayed under Evangelion's thumb.
 Unlike the fate befalling some of its brethren like RahXephon, whom to this day still can't shake that "Eva-clone" label, Argento quickly grew into its own identity, taking a stance against its patriarch and choosing to draw from influences outside the medium altogether.
 Its statement may have been lost in the clutter, but for those that heard it—and more importantly—understood the bold proclamation; what they came to encounter was nothing short of an interesting artifact.
 To quote the words of the infamous ThatAnimeSnob: "Argento Soma, is to me, a deconstruction of Neon Genesis" and honestly, that's as befitting of a description as any.
 Instead of following the trendsetter at that time, Argento chose to challenge it in a way not seen before or since.
 Argento Soma is a "hidden gem" in every sense of the term.

-Starting off in a semi-episodic structure, we're introduced to our protagonist and residential edge-lord, Takuto Kaneshiro, who, like many others, found themselves involved in a lifestyle where the military's far-reaching hand became a part of everyday life, thanks to an ever-present threat of alien invaders.
-After a series of unfortunate events, Kaneshiro found himself taking on an officer role in a paramilitary group called Funeral; a subsidiary of the army made for the sole purpose of combating the increasing wave of alien invasions.
+Starting off in a semi-episodic structure, we're introduced to our protagonist and residential edge-lord, Takuto Kaneshiro, who, like many others, found himself involved in a lifestyle where the military's far-reaching hand became a part of everyday life, thanks to an ever-present threat of alien invaders.
+After a series of unfortunate events, Kaneshiro took on an officer role in a paramilitary group called Funeral; a subsidiary of the army made for the sole purpose of combating the increasing wave of alien invasions.
 And as the fight against these extraterrestrials rages on, new information is slowly unveiled that changes not only the course of the battle but also humanity's stance on the perceived threat as a whole.

 The benefits of this slower-paced first act can be seen with the metamorphosis of our protagonist, as well as the side characters that make up his surrounding environment.
 As already stated in the synopsis, Kaneshiro is motivated by vengeance, which gives way to a lead that's enveloped in a lot of mental grief and suffering due to his circumstances.
 He's possessed by this idea of "getting even" with the aliens that robbed him of normalcy and happiness, and it's seeing this very mindset mold him that brings a great deal of intrigue towards his growth throughout the series.
 As if donning a mask to hide his true feelings, we come to know Kaneshiro for a majority of the show by the alias Ryu Soma.
 An alias he chooses to adopt when becoming a member of the Funeral organization.
 But beyond the need to shield his identity, what's truly being put on guard is the person himself.
 Kaneshiro is in a state of denial about his shortcomings.
 Something we're made privy to as the veneer behind his actions slowly washes away, and he's forced to confront the true source of his grief.

-This anime suffers not because of the actual content but because of the audience that surrounds it.
+This anime suffers not because of the actual content but because of the audience that surrounded it.
 As condescending as this statement may sound, this anime is intended for a more refined viewer, someone that understands the fundamentals of proper storytelling and the need for carefully planned build up to give later events more substantial impact.
 It's the difference between a person taking the time to appreciate the fragrance and taste of aged wine, as opposed to merely swigging it with the intent of getting shit-faced.
 The difference is patience and consideration.
 And for a medium that is known for attracting people that seeks expedience, Argento's quaint methods places it at a disadvantage.